-Leading standards is a key tenet of St John's 2022 strategy and nowhere is this more important than in our clinical practice.
-We established the Clinical Committee to provide oversight for clinical matters including governance and assurance.
+The Clinical Committee was created to provide oversight for clinical matters including governance and assurance.
 It is responsible for developing the clinical strategy of the charity and ensuring that all clinical care is within statutory guidelines and in keeping with the mission of the charity.
+Leading standards is a key tenet of St John's 2022 strategy, particularly in our clinical practice.